 What is sandboxing?

-The main purpose of sandboxing is to protect your Mac in case the application is damaged or compromised by a malicious attack: a sandboxed app can’t steal or destroy personal data if it hasn’t been granted access to them.
+Sandboxing protects your Mac in case an application is damaged or compromised by a virus or network attack: a sandboxed app can't steal or destroy personal data if it doesn't have access to them.

 Sandboxed vs. non-sandboxed applications

 Apple requires that applications sold in the Mac App Store must use App Sandbox as of June 1, 2012.
 Some third-party developers sell their applications both through the Mac App Store and through direct sales.
-Versions sold through direct sale and through the Mac App Store may both use App Sandbox, but in many cases the direct-sale version has functionality that Mac App Store restrictions doesn’t allow.
+Versions sold through direct sale and through the Mac App Store may both use App Sandbox, but the direct-sale version may have functionality that Mac App Store restrictions doesn't allow.

 How can I tell which applications are sandboxed?